Aden, (February, 15, 2025)

 The study findings indicate that a significant proportion 94.3% of the IDPs in the governorates of Marib, Hajjah, Al Maharah, and Socotra have already experienced a wide range of climate-related impacts within their temporary camps.
 At the governorate level, the study revealed that IDPs in the eastern regions, namely Al Maharah and Socotra, were most severely affected, with 100% of them reporting these effects.
 In Marib and Hajjah, the percentages of affected IDPs were 95.5% and 90%, respectively.
 This discrepancy can be attributed to the successive and concerning occurrence of extreme weather events in the eastern regions, for example, between 2015 and 2023, Yemen was hit by eight cyclones and severe storms, compared to only one tropical storm in the previous years (2007-2014).

-The most pressing threats posed by climate change to IDPs in Yemen include intense storms such us thunderstorms (affected 96.7% of the IDPs), heavy rains (affected 93.1%), and flash floods (affected 75.1%).
+The most pressing threats posed by climate change to IDPs in Yemen include intense storms such us thunderstorms (affected 96.7% of the IDPs), heavy rains (affected 93.1%), and flash floods (affected 75.1%) (See FIGURE 2).
 These impacts are associated with an escalating death toll and exacerbated losses and damages on an annual basis.
 It is imperative to recognize the heightened vulnerability of frontline communities, which are particularly exposed to the adverse effects of climate change.
 Displaced people including women, children, Muhamasheen, persons with disabilities, and others are the most affected and least able to cope with these impacts.
 This exacerbates the climate displacement crisis, thereby creating a vicious cycle of intergenerational trauma and ecological devastation.

 Compounding Effects of Climate Change on IDPs

-61.2% of IDPs across the four surveyed governorates identified fires in camps and shelters as significant recurring risks, intricately linked to climate-related factors.
+Data in FIGURE 3 indicates that 61.2% of IDPs across the four surveyed governorates identified fires in camps and shelters as significant recurring risks, intricately linked to climate-related factors.
 The study team noted an increase in fire incidents within IDP camps, forcing residents to seek alternative shelters.
 Fires often occur due to elevated temperatures in summer, floods, storms, high winds, electrical malfunctions, or cooking practices within tents, and mostly exacerbated by the absence of fire safety and prevention tools (e.g. fire extinguishers, fire blankets) in IDP camps.
 For example, between January 2020 and June 2024, there were 636 fires in Marib’s camps, resulting in 36 deaths and 89 injuries, including children and women.

 Social tensions are a major cumulative effect exacerbated by extreme climatic events affecting IDP communities in Yemen.
-Approximately 44.1% of displaced respondents reported an increase in social tensions and threats from the host community regarding land issues associated with the camps, which are often owned by local residents.
+Approximately 44.1% of displaced respondents (FIGURE 3) reported an increase in social tensions and threats from the host community regarding land issues associated with the camps, which are often owned by local residents.
 Currently, 103 camp face immediate evacuation threats.
 After nearly a decade of displacement, landowners are increasingly motivated to invest in their properties, most of which lack formal rental agreements.
 Additionally, tensions arise from competition over scarce services and resources in host communities.
 This is particularly evident in the camps located in Marib and Hajjah.

 Adapting to a Changing Climate

 A notable part of IDPs, accounting for 38%, have made a deliberate decision to remain in their camps, adapt, and withstand floods and climate threats.
 27% of these IDPs have collaborated with their displaced and host communities to mitigate the risk of flooding by constructing buffers and earthen barriers in front of the camps to deter floodwaters.
 Additionally, they have taken the initiative to educate fellow camp residents through applications such as WhatsApp and others, disseminating knowledge about the hazards of floods, winds, and storms, as well as providing guidance on improved tent installation techniques.
 Another 7% of IDPs have employed alternative energy technologies in their camps as a means of adapting to climate risks.
 In Al-Maharah, Marib and Hajjah governorate, 4% of them were compelled to change their professions or occupations.
+Key actors in Yemen should focus on climate change mitigation and adaptation as key response strategies.

 Systemic factors contributing to the exacerbation of climate shocks

 The study reveal a range of systemic and institutional factors that contribute to the intensification of climate risks faced by displaced communities, as well as the issue of increasing climate-induced displacement.
-Field data illustrates the most significant factors, accounting for 82% of the IDPs respondents, which is absence of early warning systems EWS to effectively alert local communities of climate-related disasters.
+FIGURE 5 illustrates the most significant factors, accounting for 82% of the IDPs respondents, which is absence of early warning systems EWS to effectively alert local communities of climate-related disasters.
 In addition, all shelter camps in Yemen have no EWS for disaster risk reduction DRR, including camps in the regions of Marib, Al Maharah, Hajjah, and Socotra.
 This is closely followed by 80% limited official awareness regarding the severity of climate change and the necessary preparations to mitigate its impacts.

 Lack of policies pertaining to the environment and climate ranks third among these contributing factors, representing 75.5% according to respondents.
 Furthermore, the absence of environmental governance and inadequate institutional capacities are identified as additional factors contributing to climate risks, accounting for 75.1% of the total.
 Insufficient international support provided to Yemen in confronting climate change is also a major factor, representing 74.7%.
+(See FIGURE 5)

 The study results also highlighted a weak response to the climate emergency, revealing significant shortcomings among key actors.
 Specifically, 57% of IDPs reported that local authorities and humanitarian organizations have implemented limited interventions to mitigate climate risks and facilitate adaptation efforts.
 Furthermore, 43% of IDPs indicated that no meaningful actions were taken in their IDP sites to protect them from climate disasters.
 The lack of climate risk reduction interventions was particularly pronounced in the governorates of Socotra and Al-Maharah, as reported by 67% of IDPs, followed by 57% in Hajjah and 29% in Marib.